riboseinc/rfc-openpgp-sca/sections/99-acknowledgements.md

 # Acknowledgements

 The authors would like to thank the following persons for their valuable advice and input.

-* The Ribose rnp team for their input and implementation
+* The Ribose RNP team for their input and implementation